maxdotr/Unity-Goal-Oriented-State-Machine/README.md

 ### Action

 An `Action` is a unit of work in the state machine.
-Actions are part of goals and define individual behaviors, such as moving to a specific point, attacking a target, etc.
+Actions are part of goals and define individual behaviors, such as moving to a specific point, attacking a target, etc. Because actions are a single unit of work within a larger goal, they should not be long and tedious operations.
+This also gives room for more flexibility when an action fails.
+Within a goal, actions are completed in order they are passed to accomplish a goal.
+So, if the end goal is to perform an attack on the player, the associated actions could be broken up like: Face player, move towards player, execute attack, execute transition animation.

 - **Status Codes:**
   - `-1`: Ongoing (the action is not complete yet)